antononcube/Raku-Chemistry-Stoichiometry/README.md

 Raku package for Stoichiometry procedures and related data.
 The primary functionalities are:

-- Calculation of molecular mass for a given chemical compound formula
+- Calculation of molecular masses for chemical compound formulas

-- Chemical equation balancing
+- Chemical equations balancing

 Here are corresponding examples: